skip to content

 00:34:15 - Anthony Campolo

 Yeah.
-Now we're going to actually get into the real project here.
-What we're going to do is we're going to create a GraphQL API with this Postgres database that we just set up.
+So now we're going to actually get into the real project here.
+And what we're going to do is we're going to create a GraphQL API with this Postgres database that we just set up.
 And so we have this tool, PostGraphile, that we're going to use.
-And you hadn't used this before — I kind of suggested this, right?
+And I don't think you had used this before.
+I kind of suggested this, right?

 00:34:40 - Greg Schier